Read a history of the legendary Le Mans 24 Hour race event, and buy tickets for the iconic annual race held in France every June.

 And it opened in style.
 The government helped to fund the building of new pits and a 1000-seater restaurant for spectators to enjoy during the race.
 However, a section of the circuit was off-limits as it hadn’t been cleared of landmines.

-Italian Luigi Chinetti and Brit Peter Mitchell-Thomson won the race, marking Cinetti’s third win.
+Italian Luigi Chinetti and Brit Peter Mitchell-Thomson won the race, marking Chinetti’s third win.
 But the race was marred by the death of another British driver, Pierre Maréchal.
 His brakes failed with three hours to run in the race, and as he prepared for an overtake for third place, he suffered a fatal crash.

 1966: Ford vs Ferrari

 It was a race that would go down in legend.
-The American car company headed by Henry Ford aimed to go head to head and finally defeat the dominant Ferraris.
+The American car company headed by Henry Ford aimed to go head-to-head and finally defeat the dominant Ferraris.

 In their first ever Le Mans entry, Ford won the race.
 Bruce McLaren of the famed McLaren F1 team took the Ford GT40 to first, partnered with fellow Kiwi Chris Amon.